loney7/URL-Analyser-REST-Backend-with-python-and-django/README.md

 Any kind of login form would define a password field.
 Using this, I was able to detect all the login forms in a website.

+#### f.
+Detecting inaccessible links

+This means that we need to acces all the links present in the website.
+This  is an expensive operation for the web application.
+If the website has a lot of links, the web application becomes very slow.
+So, the performance of the application is affected when a website with high number of links is analysed.
+This performance has been enhanced by making the use of caching.

 ## 4. Requirements/ Machine Setup